Who Will Deliver My Baby?

 - Weekend and night call rotates between the doctors within their groups, so the doctor who is on call the day you go into labor will deliver your baby.
 With this arrangement, there's a good chance that your primary obstetrician will not be the one delivering your baby.

-North Shore Physicians Group – Swampscott, Danvers and Salem
+North Shore Physicians Group, Swampscott, Danvers, Beverly and Lynn

 - Coffey, Christopher J., MD